-The client code does not have to explicitly make the URL request that generates the user credentials token; the StreamLink for Browsers or StreamLink for Java code, that sits behind the application, automatically generates the request when it detects that the Liberator server needs to be accessed for the first time during the user's session.
-The required KeyMaster URL is defined in the application's configuration
+The StreamLink code that sits behind the client application or web page automatically generates the URL request when it detects that the Liberator server needs to be accessed for the first time during the user's session.
+The required KeyMaster URL is defined in the application's StreamLink configuration.